Telekom TV

 Telekom TV (previously Dolce) is a satellite television platform of Telekom Romania, a Romanian telephony and Internet provider.
 It operates on the satellite: 39°E, Hellas Sat 3.
-As of 2008, Dolce has more than 500.000 customers.
+As of 2008, Dolce had more than 500.000 customers.

 Own channels

 Telekom Sport (named Dolce Sport until 12 September 2017) is a sports television that was launched on 28 July 2010, available only in the Telekom and the NextGen networks.
 It is also broadcast in high definition and has five secondary channels from Telekom Sport 2 to 6.